The #1 Reason Montreal Roofs Leak in Winter: Ice Damming

 You’re sitting on your sofa, enjoying a quiet winter evening, when you suddenly hear it: drip… drip… drip.

 You investigate and find water staining your ceiling or pooling on the carpet.
-Your first thought is that there must be a hole in the roof — but in a Montreal winter, the culprit is usually ice damming.
+Your first thought is that there must be a hole in the roof — but in a Montreal winter, the culprit is often ice damming.

 What Is an Ice Dam?